-If you’re looking for a coffee shop in London, here’s 13 spots – with solid wifi, yummy food, and chilled vibes that make it easy to work.
+If you’re looking for a cute coffee shop in London to work, here are 14 of the best cafes.
+Solid wifi, yummy food, and chilled vibes making them the perfect environment for work.

-The list below is grouped by location – but my top 3 are…
+The list below is grouped by location – but my top 3 cafes in London are…

 - Ship of Adventures (Dalston): for comfort, friendly vibes, and it’s pirate ship interiors.
 Funky AF. 🏴☠️